Sujai/hyderabad-iot-event/README.md

 - Use on target of host based development and push the file through adb and verify.

 #### Testing and Feedback
-- Test the application on the RB3 Gen2 and share your experience/feedback.
+- Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075) and share your experience/feedback.

 ## Run All Sample Apps
-### Task 10: Explore existing sample Applications on RB3Gen2 – GST Sample Applications, and Python Sample Applications
+### Task 10: Explore existing sample Applications on IQ-9075 Evaluation Kit (EVK) (IQ-9075) – GST Sample Applications, and Python Sample Applications

 - [Exploration Experience application ](https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-253/run-sample-apps-qdemo.html  )

 - [Explore AI and Multimedia applications ](https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-50/example-applications.html?vproduct=1601111740013072&version=1.5&facet=Qualcomm%20Intelligent%20Multimedia%20SDK)

 #### Testing and Feedback
-- Test the application on the RB3 Gen2 and provide your feedback.
+- Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075) and provide your feedback.

 ## IDE Documentation